-On the date established for opening and evaluating the proposals, each member of the evaluation team should score each proposal independently.
-If the RFP allows alternative proposals, care must be taken to ensure the offerer's alternatives address the basic guidelines established in the RFP.
-Proposals should not be compared to one another.
-Proposals that fail to address all requirements are unresponsive and cannot receive further consideration.
-Therefore, the team members should be instructed to use a pass-or-fail basis for eliminating unresponsive proposals and then use the preestablished scoring system for evaluating the responsive proposals.
+- 1. Proposals should not be compared to one another. - 2.
+Proposals that fail to address all requirements are unresponsive and cannot receive further consideration. - 3.
+The team members should be instructed to use a pass-or-fail basis for eliminating unresponsive proposals and then use the preestablished scoring system for evaluating the responsive proposals.